microsoft/ODBC-Specification/ODBC 4.0.md

 In ODBC 3.x, applications read large data values by placing them at the end of the select list and calling SQLGetData after all bound columns have been populated.

-Applications can specify that certain columns are to be retrieved using SQLGetData or SQLGetNestedData as the bound columns are being populated during fetch by setting the `StrLen_or_IndPtr` to a buffer containing `SQL_DATA_AT_FETCH`.
+Applications can efficiently retrieve large data values that appear in any order by setting the `StrLen_or_IndPtr`, especially for large values, nested collections, and structured columns, to a buffer containing `SQL_DATA_AT_FETCH`.
+The application is notified during the fetch operation when data-at-fetch columns are available to be retrieved via SQLGetData, or a nested statement handle for nested collections and structured columns.

-In order to specify that a column is to be retrieved using SQLGetData or [SQLGetNestedHandle](#62-sqlgetnestedhandle):
+In order to be notified when an unbound column is available to be retrieved during the fetch operation:

 1. The application calls SQLBindCol (or equivalent SQLDescField/SQLDescRec), specifying the following:
     -   `ColumnNumber` is the number of the column to be retrieved using SQLGetData/SQLGetNestedData